f5devcentral/nginx_automation_examples/README.md

 ## Support

 For support, please open a GitHub issue.
-Note, the code in this repository is community supported and is not supported by F5 Networks.
+Note that the code in this repository is community supported and is not supported by F5 Networks.

 ## Community Code of Conduct